 A few days and he will receive valuable colostrums, providing antibodies and the help to get his digestive system up and running.

-4 to 6 weeks and he will have come through the most critical period of infancy with less likelihood of sickness or hospitalization.
+Four to six weeks and he will have come through the most critical period of infancy with less likelihood of sickness or hospitalization.

 18 months and he will have the benefit of a whole new set of antibodies providing protection against illness when this can be common in other babies.
-The toddler who breast feeds is generally more independent and more secure in this very independence because he has received comfort and security from the breast until he is ready to make the step himself to stop.
-This decision may be at this age or at 2 years or more.
+The toddler who breastfeeds is generally more independent and more secure in this very independence because he has received comfort and security from the breast until he is ready to make the step himself to stop.
+This decision may be at this age or at Two years or more.